GaoYusong/erlang-traffic-control/README.md

 ## Unified MySQL Platform

-This application is used in proxy module in [Unified MySQL Platform](http://blog.yufeng.info/archives/2349) from taobao to control sql query per second.
+This library is used in the proxy module of [Unified MySQL Platform](http://blog.yufeng.info/archives/2349) by Taobao to control SQL queries per second.

 ## TODO

-* Add a good tutorial.
+* Add a comprehensive tutorial.
-* Add a lisence file, maybe BSD like license is good choice.
+* Add a license file, preferably a BSD-like license.